-- Blend on high until the coconut is puréed and the mixture seems well combined, about 1 or 2 minutes.
+- Blend on high until the coconut is puréed and the mixture seems well combined, for about 1 to 2 minutes.

-- Keep the milk in an airtight container in the fridge for 4-7 days.
-Enjoy hot and cold.
-The coconut milk will separate after being refrigerated, just shake before use.
+- Keep it in an airtight container in the fridge for 4-7 days and shake before use.

-- Nutritional info is not accurate, as we discard part of the pulp.
+- Nutritional info is not accurate, as I discarded part of the pulp.